 Everyone likes a good pat on the back.
 When your employee advocacy program starts to grow, and you see some measurable success in your KPIs, you need to acknowledge the people who made it happen.

 Your program is voluntary, so your employees don’t have to take part in it if they don’t want to.
 That’s why an employee advocacy best practice is to recognize your employees who do well in company meetings, company-wide emails, or Slack messages.
 Let people in your company know who is helping you, and make those people feel appreciated.

 With an employee advocacy platform like GaggleAMP, you can use gamification to acknowledge employees and keep them motivated long term.
 By assigning points to each activity you request from employees, you’ll be able to see which employees score the most points in the platform’s scoreboard feature.
 Then you can periodically share the scoreboard with your advocates so they know how they’re doing compared to other people.

 You may even take it a step further and offer a prize at the end of each month or quarter to those who earn the most points.
 This will keep employees active through a little friendly competition, and they’ll feel appreciated for making a real contribution.

 When you’re starting out an employee advocacy program, you shouldn’t be the only one trying to spread it across the organization.

-You should also identify people who are active on social media, and recruit them into your employee advocacy program first.
-These people will be the champions of your program, and will be your initial advocates.
-Once they start using your employee advocacy platform for a couple weeks, they can start helping you spread the word about the program to coworkers and help your gain more people.
+You should also identify people who are active on social media and recruit them into your employee advocacy program first.
+These people will be the champions of your program and will be your initial advocates.
+Once they start using your employee advocacy platform for a couple of weeks, they can start helping you spread the word about the program to coworkers and help you gain more people.